Cross-Attention Head Position Patterns Can Align with Human Visual Concepts in Text-to-Image Generative Models: Ethic Statement

 \section{Ethic Statement}

 Our work presents new techniques for controlling and refining text-to-image diffusion models, enhancing both image generation and editing capabilities.
 While these advancements hold significant potential for creative and practical applications, they also raise ethical concerns about the possible misuse of generative models, such as creating manipulated media for disinformation.
 It is important to recognize that any image editing or generation tool can be used for both positive and negative purposes, making responsible use essential.
 Fortunately, various research in detecting harmful content and preventing malicious editing are making significant progress.
-We believe our detailed analysis of cross-attention layers will contribute to these efforts by providing a deeper understanding of the mechanisms behind image generation and editing.
+We believe our detailed analysis of cross-attention heads will contribute to these efforts by providing a deeper understanding of the mechanisms behind the text-to-image generative models.